-And therein lies the problem.
-I almost always get first dibs on the home-baked, sugary swag.
-Since being in an office quickly obliterates what little self-restraint I’ve instilled with my daily spiritual practices.
-It does not take much for all traces of composure, all aims to preserve dignity with good conduct are swept away by a tidal wave of adrenaline that surges at the sight of a full plate of cupcakes.
+The mere fact of being in an office quickly obliterates what little self-restraint I’ve instilled with my daily spiritual practices.
+It does not take much for all traces of composure, lofty intentions to preserve dignity and maintain good conduct, to be swept away by a tidal wave of adrenaline at the sight of a full plate of cupcakes.

-The profound inability to delay, or moderate the need for gratification that has me hoarding complimentary dainties is amplified by boredom; it grows like an invasive species of weed in the mind of an ADD-afflicted adult who is made to spend hours in the day-prisons referred to as an “office” in modern parlance.
-My particular cell is made up of grey, padded dividers, in a fluorescent-lit room with staid carpets, randomly placed filing cabinets, and grimy walls made of a synthetic material I’ve only ever seen in government offices and never looks clean, even if washed with buckets of sulfuric acid.
+The profound inability to delay, or moderate the need for gratification that has me hoarding complimentary dainties is amplified by the boredom; it grows like an invasive species of weed in the mind of an ADD-afflicted adult made to spend hours in the day-prisons we like to call an “office”.
+My particular cell is made up of grey, padded dividers; one of many erected in a fluorescent-lit room with staid carpets, randomly placed filing cabinets, and grimy walls made of a synthetic material that never looks clean, even when washed with buckets of sulfuric acid.
 People have the audacity to suggest this travesty of interior design is a suitable, humane workplace.

 There are several cures for white-collar office doldrums in which I could easily indulge – drugs, alcohol, porn, on-line shopping, gossip, and toxic behaviour.
 For me, food is my self-medication of choice; it fends off the onslaught of disillusionment over career and mid-life disappointments that have come crashing down on my psyche like a truck-sized ACME anvil in a Looney Toons cartoon.